CDrummond/musly-server/README.md

 for this call to complete.
 As a rough guide it takes ~1min per 1000 tracks.
 If you change this config item after the jukebox is written you will need to delete the jukebox file and restart the server.
+* `styletracksmethod` configures how tracks are chosen for styletracks.
+If set to `genres` (which is the default if not set) then the meta-data db is queried for how many track each genre has and tracks are chosen for each of these genres based upon the percentage of tracks in a genre.
+If set to `albums` then at least one track from each album is used.
+If set to aything else then random tracks are chosen.
 * `extractlen` The maximum length in seconds of the file to decode.
 If zero or greater than the file length, then the whole file will be decoded.
 Note, however, that only a maximum of 60 seconds is used for analysis - therefore